Rishitha2211/PowerBI/PWC Virtual Internship/README.md

 # PwC Power BI Virtual Internship

-This repository contains Power BI dashboards developed as part of the PwC Power BI Virtual Internship on Forage.
+This folder contains Power BI dashboards developed as part of the PwC Power BI Virtual Internship on Forage.
 These dashboards provide insights into call center trends, customer churn analysis, and gender-based workforce insights.
-The repository includes three `.pbix` files along with a detailed README explaining the dashboards.

 ## Dashboards